ursal/aws-missing-tools/ec2-automate-backup/README.backup2ami.md

 * -k option now takes suffix which specifies the dimension of the purging interval: d for days (default), h for hours, m for minutes
 * -s option should be either "instanceid" or "tag"

+ec2-backup-wrapper is a helper script which sends email alerts if the backup process has failed

 # Known bug:
 It might not work under MAC OS/X (check and correct the 4th line in get_purge_after_date() function)